Malaysia cuts proposed penalty for fake news to 6 years

-KUALA LUMPUR, Malaysia (AP) — Malaysia’s government has cut the proposed punishment for fake news offenders from 10 to six years in prison following an outcry from rights groups and opposition lawmakers who say the bill aims to silence dissent ahead of a general election.
+KUALA LUMPUR, Malaysia (AP) — Malaysia’s government cut the proposed punishment in a bill prohibiting fake news from 10 to six years in prison on Thursday following an outcry from rights groups and opposition lawmakers who say it aims to silence dissent ahead of a general election.

-The anti-fake news bill, presented in parliament on Monday, is currently being debated by lawmakers.
+The anti-fake news bill, presented in parliament on Monday, is being debated by lawmakers and is expected to be approved next week.
+In addition to imprisonment, it also calls for a fine of up to 500,000 ringgit ($128,000).

-Azalina Othman, minister in charge of law, says the government decided to reduce the prison term after considering views from all parties.
-She told parliament Thursday the government will also amend a clause to make it a crime to “maliciously” create fake news, instead of “knowingly” in the original draft.
+Azalina Othman, minister in charge of law, said the government decided to reduce the prison term after considering views from several parties.
+She told parliament that the government will also amend a clause to make it a crime to “maliciously” create fake news, instead of “knowingly” in the original draft.

-Rights activists say the bill appeared aimed at shutting out discussions on a multi-billion-dollar financial scandal involving Prime Minister Najib Razak.
+Rights activists say the bill, which covers all media and extends even to foreigners outside Malaysia, appears aimed at shutting down discussions of a multibillion-dollar financial scandal involving Prime Minister Najib Razak.

 Most Read Nation & World Stories